isc-projects/bind9/doc/arm/reference.rst

     The Internet.

 CH
     Chaosnet, a LAN protocol created at MIT in the mid-1970s.
-Rarely used for its historical purpose, but reused for BIND's built-in server information zones, e.g., ``version.bind``.
+It was rarely used for its historical purpose, but was reused for BIND's built-in server information zones, e.g., ``version.bind``.

 HS
     Hesiod, an information service developed by MIT's Project Athena.
-It is used to share information about various systems databases, such as users, groups, printers and so on.
+It was used to share information about various systems databases, such as users, groups, printers, etc.

 The owner name is often implicit, rather than forming an integral part of the RR.
 For example, many name servers internally form tree or hash structures for the name space, and chain RRs off nodes.
-The remaining RR parts are the fixed header (type, class, TTL) which is consistent for all RRs, and a variable part (RDATA) that fits the needs of the resource being described.
+The remaining RR parts are the fixed header (type, class, TTL), which is consistent for all RRs, and a variable part (RDATA) that fits the needs of the resource being described.

-The meaning of the TTL field is a time limit on how long an RR can be kept in a cache.
+The TTL field is a time limit on how long an RR can be kept in a cache.
 This limit does not apply to authoritative data in zones; it is also timed out, but by the refreshing policies for the zone.
 The TTL is assigned by the administrator for the zone where the data originates.
 While short TTLs can be used to minimize caching, and a zero TTL prohibits caching, the realities of Internet performance suggest that these times should be on the order of days for the typical host.
-If a change can be anticipated, the TTL can be reduced prior to the change to minimize inconsistency during the change, and then increased back to its former value following the change.
+If a change is anticipated, the TTL can be reduced prior to the change to minimize inconsistency, and then increased back to its former value following the change.

 The data in the RDATA section of RRs is carried as a combination of